 KKR & Co.
+L.P. is a Delaware limited partnership, and we conduct our business through its subsidiaries.
+Our common units are publicly traded on the NYSE under the symbol "KKR."

-L.P. is a Delaware limited partnership and its Managing Partner is a Delaware limited liability company.
-Our principal executive offices are located at 9 West 57th Street, Suite 4200, New York, New York 10019, and our telephone number is +1 (212) 750-8300.
-Our website is located at www.kkr.com.
-Information contained in, or accessible through, our website is not incorporated by reference into this prospectus.
+Our principal executive offices are located at 9 West 57 th Street, Suite 4200, New York, New York 10019, and our telephone number is +1 (212) 750-8300.
+Additional information about us and our subsidiaries is included in documents incorporated by reference into this prospectus.
+See "Where You Can Find More Information" on page 50 of this prospectus.